 As of this writing, the Moco Museum is open from 9 am to 7 pm most days of the week.
 It stays open until 8 pm on Friday and Saturday.

 For a better deal, combine Moco Museum admission with a one-hour cruise on the canals of Amsterdam!
-You can score a package deal for both for around $30 USD total.
+You can score a package deal for both for less than $40 USD total.
 Click to see ticket prices for the Moco and cruise combo.

 Moco Museum is located in Museum Square, next to the Van Gogh Museum.
 Use your bike rental and follow the bike paths to get here.
 Or take the #2, #5, or #12 tram.